andrecdk/andrecdk/README.md

-- 👋 Hi, I’m @andrecdk
+Hi, I’m @andrecdk
-- 👀 I’m interested in Data Analyst
+I’m interested in Data Analyst
-- 🌱 I’m currently learning SQL, Phyton, BI Tools, R.
+I’m currently learning SQL, BI Tools.
-- 💞️ I’m looking to collaborate on Data Analysis Project that mainly focus on financial and business data, but not limited to that.
-If you want to collaborate with me for the analysis including business processing, people analytics, or supply chain etc. i'm glad if i can give you a help.
-- 📫 How to reach me you can contact me through my e-mail.

 <!---
 andrecdk/andrecdk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.